Evonofy/MysticalReviews/README.md

 - [Technologies And Packages](#technologies-and-packages)

 <h3>Purpose</h3>
-This a blog that will use Notion as an intermediate to the making of new posts.
+This a literature blog that will use Notion as an intermediate to the making of new posts.

 <h3>Technologies And Packages</h3>
 <div style="display: block">